WEBSITE VISITOR IP NOTIFICATIONS

 In the legal case of Bartlett v.
 Mackey, 130 Cal.
 181 (1900), the California Supreme Court was asked to decide whether a partition of real property was valid.
 The dispute arose when two brothers, William and John Mackey, inherited a parcel of land from their father.
 William wanted to keep the land intact, while John wanted to divide it into two separate parcels.
 The court held that the partition was valid, but that William was entitled to compensation for the value of the land he was giving up.
 The court also held that the partition should be made in such a way that each brother would receive an equal share of the land.
 The court’s decision established the principle that when two or more people own real property, they can divide it into separate parcels, but that the division must be made in a fair and equitable manner.

-Our partition litigation attorneys will work diligently to obtain a favorable outcome on your behalf, whether by negotiation or litigation.
-Call the experienced real estate partition attorneys at Talkov Law at (916) 668-3300 or contact us online for a free consultation about your co-ownership issues.
+Our Sacramento partition litigation attorneys will work diligently to obtain a favorable outcome on your behalf, whether by negotiation or litigation.
+Talkov law unlocks access to justice for co-owners by funding your case.
+For qualified cases, you pay no fees until we successfully partition your property by obtaining a sale on the market or to your co-owner!
+For a free consultation with California’s first and largest team of partition attorneys at Talkov Law at (916) 668-3300 or contact us online today.

 Talkov Law Sacramento Office